ahmed-tarek-2004/MVC/README.md

 - Changing an account password
 - Deleting a user account

-This attribute ensures that **every POST request contains a valid anti-forgery token**, making it harder for attackers to forge requests.
+This attribute ensures that **every POST request contains a valid anti-forgery token**, making it harder for attackers to forge requests ,used For <span style="color:green">non-Get Request</span>

 ---